 The solar system is owned and operated by a private company that sells generated power to the church, acting much as a (mini) electrical utility company.
 The contract between Albany UU and the company, called a Power Purchase Agreement (PPA), required essentially zero initial investment by the church, and is expected to save it roughly $40,000 over the 20 year contract term.
 Since the solar system only generates power when the sun is shining and has no batteries or other electrical storage capability, the church continues to receive power from “the grid”—in this case via local utility company National Grid—whenever the solar system is not meeting needs.
 At times when the solar system is producing more power than needed, the excess flows into the grid, “spinning the meter backwards,” resulting in a credit with National Grid.

 Find out more

 Maybe you have questions, such as Why a Power Purchase Agreement, rather than outright purchase or leasing?
 What process did we go through to select a company and reach an agreement?
 Were externalities like the environmental impact of panel manufacturing considered?
 What would we do differently if starting the process today?
-For some answers, see FUUSA’s Solar Power System, a report authored by Steve Andersen and David Musser, who served as co-chairs of the subcommittee established by the Green Sanctuary Committee to evaluate proposals for such a system.
+For some answers, see Albany UU’s Solar Power System, a report authored by Steve Andersen and David Musser, who served as co-chairs of the subcommittee established by the Green Sanctuary Committee to evaluate proposals for such a system.